dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 https://www.tiktok.com/@realjackmartin/video/6840585577381825797

 It is just a heaping pile of garbage.

+LinkedIn is not ready for the future of work.
+With its profoundly broken system, it encourages the existing system which makes people miserable, bored, and exhausted from engaging in "professional" learning.

+LinkedIn, maybe just due to its size, is the kid no one wants to play with on the playground but is forced to.

+This has given rise to an entire ecosystem whose entire job titles are about how to hack, fix, push, pull the levers of LinkedIn.
+This would be okay if it were companies trying to optimize for customers and potential candidates.
+But it is candidates themsleves who are commoditizing themselves.

+To reimagine LinkedIn is to realistically look at the future of work, role of the individual, work that makes us happy, and the need of the economy that is meant to make us constant learners, connectors, creators, and makers.
+LinkedIn as a system is not at all ready for this revolution.

+If anything, LinkedIn is a reactive system where people line up to stand out in a sea of sameness.

+LinkedIn is profoundly broken.
+It may not seem that way based on pure numbers.
+Its valuation, its unicorn status, or its active user base.

+It's purpose is supposed to be: "connect the world's professionals to make them productive and successful."

+Unfortunately, it fails on this on many fronts.

+With canned responses to people's career milestones, a constant "What's New" section which is not customized, and is a slightly remixed version of CNN to create panic, fear of missing out, or something else, LinkedIn fails as a feed.

+LinkedIn fails as a recruiting tool as well.
+It forces people to be fake, and work on optimizing their profiles for ATS algorithms.

+Not to mention the spam.
+The spam is constantly there, and it definitely sucks.
+The networks don't make sense, like they do on Twitter.

+Undoubtedly, there is some value in it.

+> LinkedIn is genuinely not ready for employees of tomorrow, the future of work, or the economy of tomorrow.

+LinkedIn reinforces a broken economic system that is being abandoned in droves.

+The reason why it sucks is an effect by its very design.

 Building a brand is useless.
 Reid Hoffman was perhaps inspired by writing "The Startup of You" to think of yourself as a brand.
 I think this brand based thinking has gone far enough.
 Sorry, but you and I are not brands.
 We are not hollow corporate entities.